mbnhuy/Blackjack/README.txt

 # Blackjack

 11/27/2018: Project is due three weeks from this day at midnight (12/18), we are currently working on merging together the UI files from Anush and Carlo to create a user experience which provides navigation between main page and game page.
 Next meeting will be Thursday 11/29 @ 11:30AM at the usual spot.
+Group Porject Update is also due at midnight on this date

  Huy and Matt will be working on the Blackjack algorithm